Carreau/phd-dissertation/parts/part4.rst

-The determination of contact angle on epifluorescence images or phase contrast images often result in an underestimation as the imageing plane is not neccessarily one of the doublets equatorial planes.
-Moreover, most determination of the contact angle on phase contrast and epifluorescence images are done manually :cite:`Maitre2012b` and are subject to experimenter bias as the experimenter draws the tangent lines at the contact point between the liposomes.
+The determination of contact angle on epifluorescence images or phase contrast images often result in an underestimation as the imaging plane is not necessarily one of the doublets equatorial planes.
+Moreover, most determination of the contact angle on phase contrast and epifluorescence images are done manually :cite:`Maitre2012` and are subject to experimenter bias as the experimenter draws the tangent lines at the contact point between the liposomes.
 Thus we decided to develop fitting routines for the acquired 3D confocal stacks.
 In our case we avoid the usage of